Mike Nifong: Disbarment

 Easley had let it be known that he would have removed Nifong from office immediately if he had had the authority and power to do so.
-It had been unclear how soon Easley could have removed Nifong under this new law.
-The bill does not allow a governor to remove a DA or judge until the State Bar formally issued its order of disbarment, and all appeals have been exhausted.
-However, as mentioned above, Nifong had said he would not appeal.
+It had been unclear how soon Easley could have removed Nifong under the new law.
+The bill does not allow a governor to remove a DA or judge until the State Bar formally issued its order of disbarment and all appeals have been exhausted.
+However, Nifong had said he would not appeal.
 Hardin was sworn in the next day, and served until September 2007, when Easley appointed Assistant District Attorney David Saacks to fill out the first half of Nifong's term.
 At the time of Hardin's swearing-in, negotiations were still under way between Nifong and the special prosecutor, and Hudson was proceeding with the hearing to remove him for good.
 However, according to a spokesman for the state's Administrative Office of the Courts, Nifong's tenure as DA ended with Hardin's swearing-in.
 Nifong formally resigned from office on July 2.

 Nifong's former assistant district attorney, Tracey Cline, was elected District Attorney in a 2008 special election and re-elected in 2010.
 She was removed from office herself in 2012 for, among other things, making defamatory accusations against Judge Hudson.
 Her license to practice law was suspended for five years in 2015 but she was not disbarred.

 On June 22, the players' lawyers filed their motion asking Superior Court Judge Osmond Smith, who presided over the case, to hold Nifong in contempt.
 The players also wanted Nifong to pay for the 60 to 100 hours it took to prove that he misrepresented the DNA evidence.
 Nifong was charged with having violated at least a dozen laws, rules and court orders designed to protect defendants' rights by playing "a game of hide and seek" with evidence that could have cleared the players.
 The players' motion also alleged that Nifong's misconduct "shocks the conscience and defies any notion of accident or negligence".
 Earlier that same month, Judge Smith had filed papers stating that he retained control over the case although the charges had been dismissed, and had the power to impose his own sanctions against Nifong.

 On July 25, Nifong issued a less qualified apology for his actions, saying he did not challenge Cooper's conclusion that there was "no credible evidence" to support the charges he had made.
-While the players' attorneys expressed skepticism about his sincerity, they did withdraw their demands that he pay for the legal work it took to ferret out the DNA evidence.
+While the players' attorneys expressed skepticism about his sincerity, they did withdraw their demands that he pay for the legal work it took to uncover the DNA evidence.